Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Unmanned Aircraft Systems — Homeowner Use of Reasonable Force Against Surveillance Drones
+Unmanned Aircraft or Unmanned Aircraft Systems — Reasonable Force Against Surveillance Drones

-Proposed bill that would empower homeowners to use reasonable force to stop drones conducting surveillance over their property below 500 feet.
-If enacted, would be unprecedented among state drone laws.
-As of early 2026, bill has not been enacted.
+Would empower homeowners to use 'reasonable force' to stop drones conducting surveillance over their property below 500 feet.
+Would be unprecedented among state drone laws if passed.
+Has not been enacted as of August 2026 but signals legislative direction.

 10